 We have comprehensive detail, personal stories you can relate to and useful tools and calculators to help you better understand and manage your financial and mental wellbeing.

-Alternative Solutions is a “one-to-one” support service at your GP Practice for people aged 18+ who might have health and wellbeing concerns as a consequence of non-medical issues.
+Alternative Solutions is a Social Prescription support service at your GP Practice for people aged 18+ who might have health and wellbeing concerns as a consequence of non-medical issues.
 You might want to come and speak to us about anything that matters to you, for example:

 The service is available in your GP Practice, further details are available by clicking on the Social Prescription link.